If you'd like to embrace the spirit of Christmas in Vermont this year, check out these holiday season events and activities from around the state.

 If you are in Vermont at Christmastime, don't miss a visit to the 19th-century luminescence displayed at Vermont's rural heritage museum.
 Open weekends in December and daily December 26 through January 1, Billings Farm & Museum in Woodstock, Vermont, offers tours of the authentically decorated farmhouse, plus opportunities to make historic ornaments, ride a horse-drawn sleigh or wagon, and sled with jack jumpers.

 03 of 06

 This lantern parade has grown and grown over the years.
-The theme for 2017 is "Ripples and Rhythms: Waves of Sound and Light" and you're invited to make a lantern and march along on Saturday, December 2, or simply observe this festive procession featuring creations by both professional artists and school children.
+The theme for 2018 is "Fantastical Favorite Food: From Farms to Families" and you're invited to make a lantern and march along on December 1, 2018 or simply observe this festive procession featuring creations by both professional artists and school children.

 04 of 06